TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 | Block Storage Type | Type of block storage for a default node group instance |
 | Block Storage Size | Size of block storage for a default node group instance |

-Enter information as required and click **Create Clusters**, and a cluster begins to be created.
+Enter information as required and click **Create Cluster**, and a cluster begins to be created.
 You may check status from the list of clusters.
 It takes about 10 minutes to create; more time may be required depending on the cluster setting.